 The Compensation Committee has furnished the following report on executive compensation to the stockholders of the Company.
-The material in this report is not incorporated by reference in any filing of the Company under the Securities Act of 1933 or the Securities Exchange Act of 1934.
+This report is not and will not be incorporated by reference into any filing of the Company under the Securities Act of 1933 or the Securities Exchange Act of 1934.

 COMPENSATION PROCEDURES AND POLICIES.
 The Compensation Committee determines the compensation of all of the executive officers of the Company, including the Named Officers and the one other executive officer of the Company.
+The full Board of Directors reviews and approves all decisions of the Compensation Committee relating to compensation of the Company's executive officers.